SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

-Double dispatch is the basis for the Visitor Design pattern that is effective when dealing with complex data structure such as documents, compilers.
-In such context it is not rare to have more than 30 or 40 different nodes that should be manipulated together to produce specific behavior.
+Double dispatch is the basis for the Visitor Design pattern that is effective when dealing with complex data structures such as documents, and compilers.
+In such context, it is not rare to have more than 30 or 40 different nodes that should be manipulated together to produce specific behavior.